package tls

 A Conn represents a secured connection.
 It implements the net.Conn interface.
 Close closes the connection.
 CloseWrite shuts down the writing side of the connection.
 It should only be called once the handshake has completed and does not call CloseWrite on the underlying connection.
 Most callers should just use [Conn.Close].
 ConnectionState returns basic TLS details about the connection.
 Handshake runs the client or server handshake protocol if it has not yet been run.
 Most uses of this package need not call Handshake explicitly: the first [Conn.Read] or [Conn.Write] will call it automatically.
 For control over canceling or setting a timeout on a handshake, use [Conn.HandshakeContext] or the [Dialer]'s DialContext method instead.
 In order to avoid denial of service attacks, the maximum RSA key size allowed in certificates sent by either the TLS server or client is limited to 8192 bits.
 This limit can be overridden by setting tlsmaxrsasize in the GODEBUG environment variable (e.g. GODEBUG=tlsmaxrsasize=4096).
 HandshakeContext runs the client or server handshake protocol if it has not yet been run.
 The provided Context must be non-nil.
 If the context is canceled before the handshake is complete, the handshake is interrupted and an error is returned.
 Once the handshake has completed, cancellation of the context will not affect the connection.
 Most uses of this package need not call HandshakeContext explicitly: the first [Conn.Read] or [Conn.Write] will call it automatically.
 LocalAddr returns the local network address.
 NetConn returns the underlying connection that is wrapped by c.
 Note that writing to or reading from this connection directly will corrupt the TLS session.
 OCSPResponse returns the stapled OCSP response from the TLS server, if any.
 (Only valid for client connections.)
 Read reads data from the connection.
 As Read calls [Conn.Handshake], in order to prevent indefinite blocking a deadline must be set for both Read and [Conn.Write] before Read is called when the handshake has not yet completed.
 See [Conn.SetDeadline], [Conn.SetReadDeadline], and [Conn.SetWriteDeadline].
 RemoteAddr returns the remote network address.
 SetDeadline sets the read and write deadlines associated with the connection.
 A zero value for t means [Conn.Read] and [Conn.Write] will not time out.
 After a Write has timed out, the TLS state is corrupt and all future writes will return the same error.
 SetReadDeadline sets the read deadline on the underlying connection.
 A zero value for t means [Conn.Read] will not time out.
 SetWriteDeadline sets the write deadline on the underlying connection.
 A zero value for t means [Conn.Write] will not time out.
 After a [Conn.Write] has timed out, the TLS state is corrupt and all future writes will return the same error.
 VerifyHostname checks that the peer certificate chain is valid for connecting to host.
 If so, it returns nil; if not, it returns an error describing the problem.
 Write writes data to the connection.
 As Write calls [Conn.Handshake], in order to prevent indefinite blocking a deadline must be set for both [Conn.Read] and Write before Write is called when the handshake has not yet completed.
 See [Conn.SetDeadline], [Conn.SetReadDeadline], and [Conn.SetWriteDeadline]. *Conn : internal/bisect.Writer *Conn : io.Closer *Conn : io.ReadCloser *Conn : io.Reader *Conn : io.ReadWriteCloser *Conn : io.ReadWriter *Conn : io.WriteCloser *Conn : io.Writer *Conn : net.Conn func Client(conn net.Conn, config *Config) *Conn func Dial(network, addr string, config *Config) (*Conn, error) func DialWithDialer(dialer *net.Dialer, network, addr string, config *Config) (*Conn, error) func Server(conn net.Conn, config *Config) *Conn

 ConnectionState records basic TLS details about the connection.
 CipherSuite is the cipher suite negotiated for the connection (e.g. TLS_ECDHE_ECDSA_WITH_AES_128_GCM_SHA256, TLS_AES_128_GCM_SHA256).
 DidResume is true if this connection was successfully resumed from a previous session with a session ticket or similar mechanism.
+ECHAccepted indicates if Encrypted Client Hello was offered by the client and accepted by the server.
+Currently, ECH is supported only on the client side.
 HandshakeComplete is true if the handshake has concluded.
 NegotiatedProtocol is the application protocol negotiated with ALPN.
 NegotiatedProtocolIsMutual used to indicate a mutual NPN negotiation.
 Deprecated: this value is always true.
 OCSPResponse is a stapled Online Certificate Status Protocol (OCSP) response provided by the peer for the leaf certificate, if any.
 PeerCertificates are the parsed certificates sent by the peer, in the order in which they were sent.
 The first element is the leaf certificate that the connection is verified against.
 On the client side, it can't be empty.
 On the server side, it can be empty if Config.ClientAuth is not RequireAnyClientCert or RequireAndVerifyClientCert.
 PeerCertificates and its contents should not be modified.
 ServerName is the value of the Server Name Indication extension sent by the client.
 It's available both on the server and on the client side.
 SignedCertificateTimestamps is a list of SCTs provided by the peer through the TLS handshake for the leaf certificate, if any.
 TLSUnique contains the "tls-unique" channel binding value (see RFC 5929, Section 3).
 This value will be nil for TLS 1.3 connections and for resumed connections that don't support Extended Master Secret (RFC 7627).
 VerifiedChains is a list of one or more chains where the first element is PeerCertificates[0] and the last element is from Config.RootCAs (on the client side) or Config.ClientCAs (on the server side).
 On the client side, it's set if Config.InsecureSkipVerify is false.
 On the server side, it's set if Config.ClientAuth is VerifyClientCertIfGiven (and the peer provided a certificate) or RequireAndVerifyClientCert.
 VerifiedChains and its contents should not be modified.
 Version is the TLS version used by the connection (e.g. VersionTLS12).
 ExportKeyingMaterial returns length bytes of exported key material in a new slice as defined in RFC 5705.
 If context is nil, it is not used as part of the seed.
 If the connection was set to allow renegotiation via Config.Renegotiation, or if the connections supports neither TLS 1.3 nor Extended Master Secret, this function will return an error.
 Exporting key material without Extended Master Secret or TLS 1.3 was disabled in Go 1.22 due to security issues (see the Security Considerations sections of RFC 5705 and RFC 7627), but can be re-enabled with the GODEBUG setting tlsunsafeekm=1. func (*Conn).ConnectionState() ConnectionState func (*QUICConn).ConnectionState() ConnectionState func net/smtp.(*Client).TLSConnectionState() (state ConnectionState, ok bool) func (*Config).DecryptTicket(identity []byte, cs ConnectionState) (*SessionState, error) func (*Config).EncryptTicket(cs ConnectionState, ss *SessionState) ([]byte, error)

 Dialer dials TLS connections given a configuration and a Dialer for the underlying connection.
 Config is the TLS configuration to use for new connections.
 A nil configuration is equivalent to the zero configuration; see the documentation of Config for the defaults.
 NetDialer is the optional dialer to use for the TLS connections' underlying TCP connections.
 A nil NetDialer is equivalent to the net.Dialer zero value.
 Dial connects to the given network address and initiates a TLS handshake, returning the resulting TLS connection.
 The returned [Conn], if any, will always be of type *[Conn].
 Dial uses context.Background internally; to specify the context, use [Dialer.DialContext].
 DialContext connects to the given network address and initiates a TLS handshake, returning the resulting TLS connection.
 The provided Context must be non-nil.
 If the context expires before the connection is complete, an error is returned.
 Once successfully connected, any expiration of the context will not affect the connection.
 The returned [Conn], if any, will always be of type *[Conn].